thingsdb/ThingsDocs/v0/content/connect/_index.md

 For other languages you can read the [protocol](./protocol) section on how to implement a ThingsDB connector.

 As an alternative to the socket connection, a ThingsDB node has support for HTTP request through a [HTTP API](./http-api).
-This HTTP API listens be default to port `9210` but can be desabled or changed with the `http_api_port` in the configuration file or with the `THINGSDB_HTTP_API_PORT` environment variable.